rickosborne/cascades/md/18-2-8-daybreak.md

 I slid out of the shelf and dropped to a spot in the roof near the shelf on the other side.
 I tried to get my arms up in front of me, but they were already numb to the elbow and flopped uselessly at my sides.
 I hit the shelf hard with my shoulder and my vision tunneled.
-There was a moment of pain before it went numb.
+There was a moment of pain before the shoulder went numb.

 My headache intensified until I thought my head would split.